packagist/artifact-publish-github-action/README.md

 ## Usage

-Create your artifact file before the publish artifact step.
+The GitHub Action can then be used as a step within a job e.g. on tag push.
+Make sure that PHP and Composer are available and create your artifact file before the publish artifact step.

 ```yaml
 jobs: